dattnguyenx/dattnguyenx.github.io/openlearning.md

 date: "2022-07-18 17:16"
 excerpt: "An overview of freely available learning content on various topics (though mainly machine learning)."
 ---
-As a PhD candidate, on the way of just solving a small bug in the code or trying to come up with an entirely new algorithm, I've been autonomous learning and studying everyday.
+As a PhD candidate, on the way of just solving a small bug in the code to trying to come up with an entirely new algorithm, I've been autonomous learning and studying everyday.
 I will try to give a record of whatever I read/saw and can recommend on specific topics.
-I found it extremely helpful for myself for later lookup and I hope that it may help anyone interested.
+I found them extremely helpful for myself for later lookup and I hope that it may also help anyone interested.
 Most stuff will be about point cloud/video/image procesing, machine learning/deep learning, as my job is related to these topics.
 Besides, I might add also some posts related to my daily lifes.

 ### Machine learning